anouarg88/CapsGAT/README.md

 ## 2. Import Audio & Subtitles

 Import your files using the **Load Audio** button.
 If subtitle files are in the same folder, CapsQual will offer to import them automatically.
+Otherwise, they can be imported from the menu bar.

 <img src="https://github.com/user-attachments/assets/63114a9b-4a62-466c-a5dc-81ab742f9138" alt="import" />